michaelcale/books/books/go/0110-structs/090-empty-struct.md

 type T struct{}
 ```

-The interesting thing about the empty struct is that, its size is zero (try [The Go Playground](https://play.golang.org/p/ICQkZn01ng)):
+The interesting thing about the empty struct is that, its size is zero (try [Playground](https://play.golang.org/p/ICQkZn01ng)):

     fmt.Println(unsafe.Sizeof(s))

-This prints `0`, so the empty struct itself takes no memory. so it is good option for quit channel, like (try [The Go Playground](https://play.golang.org/p/j3qowmGdmC)):
+This prints `0`, so the empty struct itself takes no memory. so it is good option for quit channel, like (try [Playground](https://play.golang.org/p/j3qowmGdmC)):

 ```go
 package main